-The only thing in life you can depend on is Change.
-Accept that changes happen and the stress arising from changing from old methods to the newer ones, disappear.
+The only thing in life you can depend on is change.
+Accept that changes happen and the stress arising from leaving the old methods and adopting the new ones disappears.
 Recently, the Income Tax Department renamed ITR Form 4 to ITR Form 3.
 The filing of ITR 3 form, for business professionals, is applicable only for AY 2017-18.
 If you had filed ITR-3 during FY 2015-16, then you will need to file ITR-2, from hereon.
 The procedure to file ITR form 3 is not complex, once understood.

-It is the form to be used by individuals or HUF’s deriving income from proprietary business or profession.
-It is to be used from Assessment Year 2017-18 onwards by the mentioned groups to file their returns.
+It is a type of Income Tax Return form to be used by individuals or HUF’s deriving income from proprietary business or profession.
+It is to be used for Assessment Year 2018-19 by the groups mentioned below to file their returns.

 It is mandatory for you to furnish the return electronically if you fall in any of the following categories:

-You can file ITR-3 Form with the Income Tax Department in the below mentioned ways:
+You can file ITR-3 form with the Income Tax Department online through any of the following ways

 |Changes in ITR 3||Details|